NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/cis2/csharp/HelloWorldSeparateAuth/README.md

 ## Checkout the GitHub Repository

-You can find the code for this PHP user-restricted REST API NHS CIS2 combined authentication and authorisation tutorial in our [GitHub repository](https://github.com/NHSDigital/hello-world-auth-examples/tree/main/user-restricted-separate-auth-tutorials/cis2/csharp).
+You can find the code for this C# user-restricted REST API NHS CIS2 separate authentication and authorisation tutorial in our [GitHub repository](https://github.com/NHSDigital/hello-world-auth-examples/tree/main/user-restricted-separate-auth-tutorials/cis2/csharp).

 ### Implementation details